 Local licensing authority for Hadleigh is Babergh.

 Hadleigh is a much-underrated gem.
-It's a small town with plenty of beautiful timber framed buildings, many with decorative plasterwork (pargetting).
+It's a small town with many beautiful timber framed buildings, many with decorative plasterwork (pargetting).
 Take time to stroll along the High Street, Angel Street and Benton Street in particular and admire the wonderful architecture.
 And don't miss the impressive Deanery Tower and Guildhall, both of which are hidden west of the High Street close to the church (see the gallery).

 The town was recorded in Domesday as "Hetlega" and appears on John Speed's 1610 map as "Hadley".
 The Danish ruler of East Anglia, Guthrum lived here for 12 years after conversion to Christianity by King Alfred.